-The Library serves as the major resource center in Claremont for the study of religion, ethics and ancient texts.
-The Library provides more than 250,000 volumes, as well as journals and electronic resources that support the full range of Claremont's curriculum and degree programs.
+The Library serves as the major resource center for the study of religion, ethics, and ancient texts.
+The Library provides more than 250,000 print volumes, as well as thousands of print and electronic journals and over 100,000 e-books that support the full range of Claremont's curriculum and degree programs.
 The book and journal holdings of The Libraries of The Claremont Colleges are also available to School of Theology students, providing resources in such subject areas as history, philosophy, women's studies, anthropology, education, music, literature, and art.